jabirali/geneus/doc/txt/01-dependencies.md

    [students](https://software.intel.com/en-us/qualify-for-free-software/student) and
    [academics](https://software.intel.com/en-us/qualify-for-free-software/academicresearcher).

-Regarding dependencies, the code was last verified to work with the compilers GFortran 5.4.0, GFortran 6.2.1, and IFort 17.0.1.
+The code was last verified to work with the compilers GFortran 5.4.0, GFortran 6.2.1, and IFort 17.0.1.
+Older versions than GFortran 5.0 and IFort 16.0 *may* or *may not* work;
+older versions of the code worked fine with GFortran 4.9, but I haven't tested recently.

 IFort generates much faster binaries than GFortran; for these programs, we're talking about a speedup of ~4x on an Intel Core i7 processor.
 I am not really sure if this due